vladnec/OC-5thProject/readme.md

     >A cart page, showing a summary of products in the cart, the total price, and a form with which to submit an order
     >An order confirmation page, thanking the user for their order, showing the total price and the order ID returned by the server

-Sheila has had her back-end developer set up APIs for three themed stores and is allowing you to choose whichever store inspires you the most:

-    >Handmade teddy bears
-    >Vintage cameras
-    >Oak furniture

-Using your design skills and knowledge of HTML, CSS, and JavaScript, you set out to design and build the web app for one of these three stores.
-API URLs

-The back-end developer has provided URLs for each store (your mentor will provide these):

-    >Camera store
-    >Handmade teddy bear store
-    >Oak furniture store

 Each API contains three endpoints: